 We work with many farmers, landowners and estate managers across the South West and further afield.

-All recognise us as a truly specialist law firm with universally strong credentials, but with an understanding of the region and the commercial potential of its rural zones that surpasses that of larger or better-known firms outside the South West.
+All recognise us as a truly specialist law firm with universally strong credentials, but with an understanding of the South West region and the commercial potential of its rural zones that surpasses that of larger or better-known firms outside the South West.

 Expert support through the bad times, and the good

 These are challenging times for everyone, but arguably more so for landowners.
 Unprecedented economic pressures are forcing many to restructure their operations, and while the potential avenues for diversification are many and varied, each is fraught with complexities – such as evolving technologies, ever-changing environmental and renewable energy opportunities, and new forms of taxation.

 Identifying and exploiting the most favourable options, with contextually sound advice